IN THIS ARTICLE:

-Just like with anything in life, balance is key.
+Just like everything in life, balance is key.
 Having too much or too little sebum can cause our skin to act up.

 Case in point, if your skin produces too much sebum, it can lead to acne and breakouts.
 It could also lead to several skin conditions.
 One such example is a sebaceous hyperplasia.
 This condition occurs when excess sebum is trapped in our sebaceous glands, causing them to enlarge, leading to unsightly shiny bumps on the skin.
-While harmless, their appearances could still concern some people.
+While harmless, their appearance can still be concerning.
 Another example is seborrheic dermatitis.
-We’ve briefly mentioned it earlier, but this condition can affect adults and not just babies.
+I mentioned it earlier, but this condition can affect adults and not just babies.

 So if having too much sebum is problematic, then people whose skin doesn’t produce much sebum are saved from a ton of troubles, right?

 Again, balance really is key.
 Having too little sebum means that your skin is prone to dryness and dehydration.
 And when your skin is dehydrated it tends to be flaky.
 Plus, fine lines and wrinkles are more visible since there’s no moisture to fill in those creases and keep them plump.
 Not enough sebum could also be a factor in some skin disorders, such as eczema, which signifies an impaired skin barrier function.

 Based on the same survey we did on Instagram, it seems that excessively oily skin is something that many people are dealing with.

 In fact, as a follow-up question, we asked our audience, “Is controlling excess sebum something you want to achieve with your skincare routine?” and 60% of our respondents answered “for sure!”

 So, here are a three tips for controlling excess sebum: